|Student Data Form

 For example, my students write book reviews on Goodreads, a networking site about books.
 When their review is complete they get a link to it.
 I use a form for them to turn in their links to me.
 They fill out the form with the names of the books they read and include links to their reviews.
 Their submissions end up in my spreadsheet as clickable links and I can click my way to their work easily.
 This is much faster than my old method of finding each of them one by one on Goodreads.

-And What's a Google Form Good For (Part 3)
+See also: What's a Google Form Good For (Part 1) , What's a Google Form Good For (Part 3),

 Need help getting started with forms?
 Check out this great tutorial from my friend Joe Wood.